Mariobouzakhm/SudokuSolver/README.md

 080506001
 ```

 The file to read should be a .txt file ,and the zeros represent an empty cell.

+The 4 files that are inside the repository are examples of Sudokus that can be solved.